 The practical organisation of research is closely related to design choices, but focuses particularly on logistical and timing issues.
 Ethical organisation of the research involves awareness of ethical issues, of ethical consent procedures and of their implications for research design and practical organisation.

 This module covers general research, communication and personal development skills.

-Students are required to take the following courses from the Graduate School Research Training Programme and additional courses to a maximum of 15 'training credits':
+You are required to take the following courses from the Graduate School Research Training Programme and additional courses to a maximum of 15 training credits:

 - Building a Bibliography (1 training credit)